 SEO in Large Organizations: Managing Expectations, Defining Success

-This is Part One of a two-part series on SEO for large businesses.
+This is Part 1 of a two-part series on SEO for large businesses.
 Part Two is SEO in Large Organizations: Tactics for Successful Implementation.

 Small and medium business websites are much easier to optimize for search than large business websites, although they still do have a lot in common.
 Large organizations have additional challenges to consider when they decide to embark on an SEO project.